 With the exception of sailing competing under the rules of the Inter-Collegiate Sailing Association (ISCA), MMA's teams function under the rules of the National Collegiate Athletic Association (NCAA) Division III.
 Teams play in the New England Football Conference, and the North Atlantic Conference.

 Club sports are available for students interested in informal competition against other colleges.
-Club teams include ice hockey, outing club, paintball, rugby, sail training and mixed martial arts.
+Club teams include outing club, paintball, rugby, sail training and mixed martial arts.

 The intramural program is organized by the Department of Athletics & Recreation for the campus community.
-Students may compete in basketball, flag football, volleyball, softball, racquetball, and floor hockey.